gallagti/slack-daily-screenshot/README.md

 # slack-daily-screenshot
-Posting a simple screenshot to slack
+Posting a simple screenshot to slack using GH Actions